Buy or Sell DouYu International Holdings Limited (DOYU) Stock Now | Don't Try to Be a Top Gun

 DOYU’s Market Performance

-DOYU stocks went down by -11.80% for the week, with a monthly drop of -40.08% and a quarterly performance of -44.09%, while its annual performance rate touched -89.94%.
-The volatility ratio for the week stands at 10.70% while the volatility levels for the past 30 days are set at 8.61% for DouYu International Holdings Limited.
-The simple moving average for the period of the last 20 days is -29.23% for DOYU stocks with a simple moving average of -61.52% for the last 200 days.
+DOYU stocks went up by 58.90% for the week, with a monthly drop of -8.66% and a quarterly performance of -7.94%, while its annual performance rate touched -82.38%.
+The volatility ratio for the week stands at 19.83% while the volatility levels for the past 30 days are set at 11.22% for DouYu International Holdings Limited.
+The simple moving average for the period of the last 20 days is 20.61% for DOYU stocks with a simple moving average of -35.59% for the last 200 days.

 Analysts’ Opinion of DOYU